oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 * This specification defines
   - Data model and media types for Verifiable Credentials based on SD-JWTs.
-  - Validation and processing rules for Verifiers
+  - Validation and processing rules for Verifiers and Holders.
-  - Mapping mechanisms to related other data models

 # Use Cases